Urbit-Systems-Technical-Journal/nocksite/_sources/content/history/index.md

 # History of Nock

-Nock is a combinator calculus designed by Curtis Yarvin from 2002 onwards and elaborated subsequently by other contributors (including ~rovnys-ricfer and ~fodwyt-ragful for 4K).
+Nock is a combinator calculus designed by ~sorreg-namtyv from 2002 onwards and elaborated subsequently by other contributors (including ~rovnys-ricfer and ~fodwyt-ragful for 4K).
 While it has undergone several revisions, all have in common these design principles:

 1. Pragmatic minimalism:  as simple as viable, and no simpler.
 2. Functional purity:  no undefined behavior, no side effects except via explicit runtime hints.